8 Best Ways to Reheat Tamales (Steamer, Stove, Air Fryer & More)

 • Preheat the air fryer to 300F.

-• Air Fry for 8 minutes then flip and cook for another 5 minutes.
+• Air fry for 8 minutes, then flip and cook for another 5 minutes.

-Birria Tamales
+Waffle Tamales

 Two reheated tamales with salsa verde served on a decorative terracotta Mexican plate.